ibm-cloud-docs/virtual-servers/vsi_dedicated_host.md

 If a dedicated host fails, the workloads on the dedicated host are automatically migrated to a new dedicated host.
 Dedicated instances remain dedicated throughout the lifecycle of the virtual server.

 For high availability scenarios, you might want to consider an extra dedicated host.
-For example, the extra dedicated host provides you the flexibility to migrate workloads for maintenance windows.
+For example, the extra dedicated host provides you with the flexibility to migrate workloads for maintenance windows.